Faculty Profile placeholder for image of text

 A native of Australia, Dr. Ahlburg received his bachelor's in economics with first class honors from the University of Sydney, a master's in economics from the Australian National University and a Ph.D. in economics from the University of Pennsylvania.
 He is married to Penelope Harley, an attorney specializing in alternative dispute resolution and restorative justice.
-They are parents to seven-year-old Benjamin.
+They are parents to eight-year-old Benjamin.

 Visit the President's Blog.